 - Confirm with your academic department that you are eligible to return to the University.
 To be eligible for reactivation, you must be full time enrolled during the next available term (including summer).

 Submit the Returning from a Leave of Absence (Less than 5 Months) form up to 60 days before the quarter begins and at least one month before you plan to return.
 This will give OIA time to request that your record is reactivated with USCIS.
 After the request is made, OIA will confirm once your record has been turned back to 'active'.
 USCIS processing times vary and can take 1 to 4 weeks, so it is important to contact OIA well in advance.
 We cannot request reactivation more than 60 days before the return quarter begins.

 In most cases, we must also confirm with your department that you are eligible to return to courses.
 This is typically done through email.

 Confirm you have a valid travel signature on page 3 of your I-20.
 If not, you can request an updated signature from OIA.

 Check your email regularly.
 USCIS often requires additional information to reactivate your status on very short notice (such as a transcript copy, proof of travel, or other documents).
 If additional documents are required, OIA will contact you via email.
 USCIS allows a very short response time, so you must submit required documents to us within 1-2 days.
 Once your request has been approved, OIA will notify you via email.

 In most cases we cannot request the reactivation until after we have confirmed with your department that you are eligible to return to courses.

 If there will be more than a five month gap between your enrollment, you will require a new, F-1 status and new 'Initial' I-20.
 This will be a completely new F-1 record.
 If your leave is for more than five months, you must:

-Submit the Returning from a Leave of Absence (More than 5 Months) form ~3 months before you plan to return to the University.
+Submit the Initial I-20/DS-2019 Request form ~3 months before you plan to return to the University.
 This will allow time for the creation and receipt of your new SEVIS record/I-20.